Farewell, Bliss

 Before I begin my column, I would like to acknowledge the passing of AMA’s District IV vice president, Bliss A. Teague.
-Bliss was well-known throughout District IV, regularly attending countless fly-ins and he was always enthusiastic about model aviation.
+Bliss was well-known throughout District IV, regularly attending countless fly-ins and always enthusiastic about model aviation.
 We couldn’t have asked for a better person to lead our district, and I am grateful to have known him.

 Bliss was an Army sergeant during the Korean War, but I don’t think he would mind me using the quote below.
 Thank you, Bliss, for your military service, and for your AMA service.
 Rest in peace.